qmlbook/qt6book/docs/ch04-qmlstart/input.md

 }
 ```

-Our example will now look like this:
+Our example now looks like this:

 ```qml
 Rectangle {